 If your child has a catastrophic or serious medical condition, the California Children Services (CCS) program may be able to provide financial assistance for diagnostic and treatment up to age 21.
-Physical and occupational therapy services also are available at the Medical Treatment Program (MTP) for specific medical diagnoses.
-Applicants must meet medical, financial and residential eligibility requirements.
+Physical and occupational therapy services also are available at the Medical Therapy Program (MTP) for specific medical diagnoses.
+Applicants must meet medical, financial and residential eligibility requirements for the CCS General Medical Program.
+There is no financial qualifier for the MTP.
 Apply by fax, phone, or e-mail.

 - Your child must be under 21 years of age.